-There is considerable debate as to whether any healing that does take place is a result of the connection between the two people, more so than something that was said or any technique that may have been employed.
+There is considerable debate as to whether any healing that does take place is a result of the connection between the two people, or something that was said or any technique that may have been employed.

 Just getting your worries off your chest can often be enough to get some space between you and the issue.

-Often insights will take the opportunity to jump into the space and move you forwards.
+Often insights will appear in that space and move you forwards.

 Sometimes the counsellor or mentor can offer a different perspective on things.
 Again this might allow an insight to arise.

 The question of who to turn to is what prevents many athletes and coaches from seeking support.